The Best of Everything

 According to a letter to George Cukor, her NYC number in 1965 was MUrray Hill 8-4500.

-According to a letter to a friend, her personal LA number in 1967 was GRanite 8-4279.
+According to a 1964 letter to writer Robert Bloch and a 1967 letter to a friend, her personal LA number was GRanite 8-4279.

 According to a letter to a fan, her Pepsi business number in NYC in 1967 was MU 8-4500.